sci-42ver/SDF_exercise_solution/README.md

 - 2, 3,
 - 4 (4.12, 25 skipped)
   - 4.1~7, 4.8 (see SDF_exercises/chapter_4/4_8_based_on_transformation.scm), 4.9~4.11, 4.13~17, 4.19~24.
+  - so all that can be done by myself have been done.
+- 5
 ## no need for tests
 ### due to about complexity analysis
 - 4.18